 My son's 4th birthday is upon us so I thought I better go ahead and post last year's birthday cake.
 Better late than never, right?
 He wanted a safari, dinosaur, train birthday party.
 I baked chocolate cake and my husband assembled and decorated the train with a simple buttercream frosting.
 We put some clean toy dinosaurs and a zebra on top of one of the train cars to coordinate with the party theme.

 My very artistic husband was a natural at cake decorating.

 This recipe is for basic buttercream frosting.
 It's really simple and will hold up for basic decorating.
 It's not stiff enough for something like roses, but will work fine for most kids birthday party cakes.
 (I made the sweet peas and pea pod in this photo with gum paste.)
 You can make it a little healthier by substituting the shortening with butter, but it won't hold up as well for decorating.

 1/2 C. (1 stick) real butter, slightly softened

 1/2 C. vegetable shortening

 4 C. sifted powdered sugar

 Whip all in a mixer until you have a delicious and fluffy frosting.
 (Start slowly or your powdered sugar will go everywhere.)
 You can color with icing colors or use as a white frosting.

-I love frozen raspberries so when I saw raspberries on sale this week at the store, I decided to stock up and freeze extras.
-They are $1 per container at Meijer and 99 cents per container at Schnuck's.
+Since we love frozen raspberries, when I see raspberries on sale, I stock up and freeze extras.
 Of course, anytime you can get fresh picked berries, they will freeze wonderfully too.
 Frozen berries are delicious and they work well in recipes too.